 How to make linguine with clam sauce

 - Swap the pasta.
-For a healthy, gluten-free alternative, swap the linguine noodles for this almond flour pasta.
+For a healthy, gluten-free alternative, swap the linguine noodles for almond flour pasta.

 Storage instructions